ffac/gluon-ssid-changer/README.md

 =======
 *This is a merge of https://github.com/ffac/gluon-ssid-changer and https://github.com/viisauksena/gluon-ssid-changer that doesn't check the tx value any more.
-It is now in use in Freifunk Nord*
+It is now in use in*:

+- Freifunk Nord
+- Freifunk Kiel
+-